The Spring/Summer 23 bags to get you into the swing of Spring

-This season’s roll-call of new bags reveals nostalgic influences, statement hardware and plenty of curves ahead.
+This season’s roll-call of new bags for Spring/Summer 23 reveals nostalgic influences, statement hardware and plenty of curves ahead.

 One look at the maison’s new structured hobo and you will recognise the round form of a saddle flap.
 First seen at the Spring/Summer 23 show, this compact yet capacious scene-stealer is a charismatic expression of sleek equestrian-inspired touches, from the snap hook where you can attach accessories to the oversized Étrivière buckle where you can adjust the shoulder strap to your preferred length.